What Is IRS Form 8854? A Guide for Expats

 How to File Form 8854

-Form 8854 is an incredibly complicated form to complete.
-We do not recommend completing this form yourself, as even a minor mistake or miscalculation could have wide-ranging tax implications.
+Form 8854 is incredibly complicated to complete.
+We do not recommend completing it yourself, as even a minor mistake or miscalculation could have wide-ranging tax implications.

 For example, to avoid being considered a covered expat, you must certify on Form 8854 that you have been entirely tax-compliant for the previous five years.
 This is a significant claim, and you could face severe penalties if you are wrong about this.

-For the sake of security and peace of mind, consult a qualified tax professional to ensure that you complete Form 8854 accurately.
+For the sake of security and peace of mind, consult a qualified tax professional like Greenback Expat Tax Services to ensure that you complete Form 8854 accurately.

 What If I’m Behind on My Expat Taxes?

 One of the most common reasons expats qualify as covered expats is that they aren’t up to date on their taxes when they renounce their citizenship.
-This is because many Americans are unaware that they must file a US tax return even after moving overseas.
+Many Americans are unaware that they must file a US tax return even after moving overseas

-Once you’ve completed these steps, the IRS will consider you to be in basic compliance with US tax law.
+Once you complete these steps, the IRS will consider you in basic compliance with US tax law.

 If you have been delinquent in your expat taxes for any amount of time, don’t wait to use this program!
 If the IRS contacts you about your delinquency before you start the process yourself, you may lose the privilege of claiming amnesty.